In 2017, do as California is: Make air cleanup, job one – Part 2 (stationary sources)

 From the same page it is further stressed, “The cap on greenhouse gas emissions is a limit backed by science.
 Companies pay penalties if they exceed the cap, which gets stricter over time.

 “The trade part is a market for companies to buy and sell allowances that permit them to emit a certain amount.
-Trading gives companies a strong incentive to save money by cutting emissions.”7
+Trading gives companies a strong incentive to save money by cutting emissions.”8

-The EDF also emphasized that since California’s cap and trade program became effective in 2013, as a result of this program going into effect, in the period of time since its launch until 2015, in that two-year timeframe, emissions dropped four percent.8
+The EDF also emphasized that since California’s cap and trade program became effective in 2013, as a result of this program going into effect, in the period of time since its launch until 2015, in that two-year timeframe, emissions dropped four percent.9

 “Carbon Market California: A Comprehensive Analysis of the Golden State’s Cap-and-Trade Program – Year Two: 2014,” http://www.edf.org/sites/default/files/content/carbon-market-california-year_two.pdf an EDF study by Katherine Hsia-Kiung and Erica Morehouse, offers some additional insights.